stevewerme/chargequest-app/DOCS/chargequest_prd.md

 1. **As an EV driver**, I want to see a mysterious map of Stockholm so that I'm curious about what energy cells represent
 2. **As an EV driver**, I want to unlock areas by visiting charging stations so that I feel like I'm exploring and discovering
 3. **As an EV driver**, I want to claim digital treasures at stations so that I have an immediate reward for visiting
-4. **As an EV driver**, I want to track my discovery progress so that I feel motivated to explore more stations
+4. **As an EV driver**, I want to earn XP and level up from discoveries so that I feel continuous progression and unlock helpful exploration features
 5. **As an EV driver**, I want to receive notifications about new treasures so that I'm reminded to return to discovered stations

 ### Technical User Stories